w3c/vc-di-ecdsa-test-suite/README.md

 - A credential issuer endpoint (/credentials/issue) in the `issuers` property.
 - A credential verifier endpoint (/credentials/verify) in the `verifiers` property.

-All endpoints will need one of the following cryptosuite tags `ecdsa-rdfc-2019`, `ecdsa-jcs-2019` and/or `ecdsa-sd-2023` along with the keyType `P-256` or `P-384` the implementation supports.
+All endpoints will require one of the following cryptosuite tags `ecdsa-rdfc-2019`, `ecdsa-jcs-2019`, and/or `ecdsa-sd-2023` specified along with the keyType `P-256` or `P-384` the implementation supports.

+NOTE: The tests for `ecdsa-jcs-2019` are TBA.

 A simplified manifest would look like this: